ECFMG/ai-tookit/README.md

 ---
 ## Documentation and References

-* For Learning how to use this library within your own code please see the [Documentation](./docs/getting_started.md) pages.
+* For Learning how to use this library within your own code please see the [Documentation](./docs/getting_started.md) page.

 ---
 ## Contributing to this Project